jmcoimbra/jmcoimbra/README.md

 ### Hi there 👋

 📫 How to reach me: https://www.linkedin.com/in/jmcoimbra/.
-More options described on https://jmcoimbra.eng.br/!

 💬 Ask me about: personal finances

-⚡ Fun fact: people call me Jubs /dʒu:bs/ (and I know that phonetic dictionary)

 <!--
 **jmcoimbra/jmcoimbra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.